CiscoSecurity/tr-05-serverless-microsoft-defender-for-endpoint/README.md

   - Applies to the following CTIM entities:
     - `Sighting`.
   - Must be a positive integer.
 Defaults to `100` (if unset or incorrect).
+  > **Warning**: When you receive the "Advanced Hunting API rate limit has been exceeded. ..." error, you can fix this by decreasing the value of the "CTR_ENTITES_LIMIT" variable.

 ### CTIM Mapping Specifics